Cursor vs. Copilot vs. Augment: The Enterprise Developer's Guide

 Individual Developer on Small Projects

-Small Team on a Single Repository
+Small Team on Single Repository

 Enterprise Team with Legacy Systems